OVERVIEW: For a PowerPoint overview of the PCL, click here for the PDF.

 A Quick Glimpse of what we've been up to (2013-14):

 - Annual investments made: $2.8 million in Early Childhood; $1.3 million in After School; $1 million in Mentoring, $1.7 million in Child Abuse Prevention and Intervention; and $1.2 million in Foster Care.

 - Portland Children's Levy administrative costs have been kept under 5 percent.

 - 95 cents of every dollar goes directly into proven children's programs throughout the city.

 - Funded organizations must have a track record of success, demonstrate cost effectiveness and achieve positive results for children.

 - Portland Children's Levy is annually audited.

-- Childhood Hunger Prevention will become new funding category in July 2014.
+- Childhood Hunger Relief will become new funding category in July 2014.